Privately Funded Criminal Cases

 - Travel and waiting – £135 plus VAT at 20% (£162)

 - Routine telephone calls and letters – £27.50 each plus VAT at 20% (£33)

 It is mandatory for us to provide costs details for the services we provide in respect of summary only (Magistrates’ Courts) driving offences.

-For all driving offences, where a guilty plea is being entered, we offer a fixed fee of £1,000 +VAT (£1,200) payable on account
+We can carry out this work on an hourly basis, as set out above, or where a guilty plea is being entered, we also offer a fixed fee of £1,900 +VAT at 20% (£2,280) payable on account.

 - Requesting (where necessary) and considering all of the prosecution evidence

 - Advice on likely sentence and all relevant mitigation

 - Preparation of and submission of supporting paperwork to the Court